srcporter/splunk-operator-ocp/README.md

 Splunk Enterprise Standalone installation on OCP via Splunk Operator

-* Download the splunk operator YAML
+* Download the splunk operator YAML, or use the one in this repo

 `wget -O splunk-operator-cluster.yaml https://github.com/splunk/splunk-operator/releases/download/2.5.2/splunk-operator-cluster.yaml`